prometheus-operator/prometheus-operator/Documentation/proposals/202605-web-basic-auth.md

 	TLSConfig  *WebTLSConfig  `json:"tlsConfig,omitempty"`
 	HTTPConfig *WebHTTPConfig `json:"httpConfig,omitempty"`

-	// basicAuthUsers configures HTTP basic-auth users for the web server.
+	// basicAuthUsers configures additional HTTP basic-auth users for the web
-	//
+	// server, intended for external callers (humans, Grafana, other scrape
-	// The Password Secret value MUST be a bcrypt hash (the format
+	// clients).
+The Password Secret value MUST be a bcrypt hash (the format
 	// exporter-toolkit requires).
 Supported prefixes are $2a$, $2b$, $2y$.
-	// Plaintext passwords are not accepted; the operator will not hash them.
+	// Plaintext passwords are not accepted; the operator will not hash these.
 	//
 	// Username and password references may point at different keys in the
 	// same Secret.
-Usernames must be unique across entries.
+Usernames must be unique across entries and must not
+	// collide with internalUser.
+	//
+	// basicAuthUsers may only be set when internalUser is also set.
+Setting
+	// basicAuthUsers without internalUser is a reconcile error, because the
+	// in-pod callers (probes, config-reloader, Thanos sidecar) would have
+	// nothing to authenticate with.
 	// +optional
 	BasicAuthUsers []BasicAuth `json:"basicAuthUsers,omitempty"`

+	// internalUser configures the basic-auth credential used by the in-pod
+	// callers (kubelet probes, prometheus-config-reloader, Thanos sidecar)
+	// to authenticate back to the workload's web server.
+When set, basic
+	// auth is enabled on the web server.
+	//
+	// The user is also added to the rendered web-config, so external clients
+	// can authenticate as this user too if they know the plaintext.
+	// +optional
+	InternalUser *WebInternalUser `json:"internalUser,omitempty"`
 }

+// WebInternalUser configures the in-pod-caller basic-auth credential. type WebInternalUser struct {
+	// username is a reference to a Secret key whose value is the username
+	// for the internal user.
+	Username v1.SecretKeySelector `json:"username"`

+	// password is a reference to a Secret key whose value is the plaintext
+	// password for the internal user.
+The plaintext is mounted into the
+	// in-pod callers' containers and used to authenticate to the web server.
+	Password v1.SecretKeySelector `json:"password"`

+	// passwordBcrypt is an optional reference to a Secret key whose value is
+	// a bcrypt hash of password.
+When set, the operator passes the value
+	// through verbatim into the web-config after verifying that it matches
+	// the supplied plaintext.
+On verification mismatch, the operator falls
+	// back to computing bcrypt from password and emits a Warning event.
+	//
+	// When not set, the operator computes bcrypt of password at reconcile
+	// time and caches the result keyed on a hash of the plaintext.
+The
+	// operator re-bcrypts only when the plaintext changes.
+	// +optional
+	PasswordBcrypt *v1.SecretKeySelector `json:"passwordBcrypt,omitempty"`
+}
 ```

-`BasicAuth` already exists and uses `SecretKeySelector` for both fields, which keeps every credential out of the CR object itself.
-This satisfies both delivery paths users have asked for:
+`SecretKeySelector` is the established pattern for credential references in the operator's existing auth fields (`ServiceMonitor.basicAuth`, `RemoteWriteSpec.basicAuth`, etc.).
+Keeping it here means all credentials live in Kubernetes Secrets — never in the CR — and both delivery paths users have asked for compose naturally:

-* Helm-values path (e.g. kube-prometheus-stack): the chart renders a `Secret` from `values.yaml` and the CR references it.
+* Helm-values path (e.g. kube-prometheus-stack): the chart renders one or more Secrets from `values.yaml` content and the CR references them.
-* External secret path (e.g. External Secrets Operator): the user/system creates the `Secret` directly and the CR references it.
+* External secret path (e.g. External Secrets Operator): the user/system creates the Secret(s) directly and the CR references them.

 The operator does not need to know which path produced the Secret.